SAP-samples/successfactors-extension-calculate-employee-seniority/12-TestEndToEndMockFromCAP/Readme.md

 ## Hiring a new employee

-1. Open the request.http file present in srv folder of Application
+1. Open the request.http file present in srv folder of Application.
 ![mocksfsf](./images/mocksfsf1.png)

 2. Send Post request After editing the <code>mockSfsfBtpEndpoint</code> and <code>username</code>.